albandiguer/dotfiles/aws-infra/README.md

 | --------- | ------ |
 | alban     | admin  |

+## Howto change the backend

+- Create the new backend
+- Point any config relying on the backend to the new backend
+- Delete the old backend

 ## TODOs

 - [ ] Migrate to later tf version